8bit-nyk/hslam_ros_docker/ReadME.md

 # H-SLAM (Hybrid Simultaneous Localization and Mapping).
+### This is an outdated version of the HSLAM project, for the most recent development repository please refer to [HSLAM Dev](https://github.com/8bit-nyk/hslam_ros2)
 A containerized "ready-to-use" SLAM application that leverages both direct and indirect methods.

 ### Related Publications: